-Great ecommerce websites are finely tuned machines that efficiently convert visitors into customers with a dynamic, intuitive interface that leverages content to drive purchases.
+Great e-commerce and D2C websites are finely tuned machines that efficiently convert visitors into customers with a dynamic, intuitive interface that leverages content to drive purchases.

 Many fashion brand websites suffer from over-creativity, focusing so much on design that they neglect basic user experience.
-While ecommerce websites should be beautifully designed, they should also be straightforward in functionality, taking UI/UX best practices into account.
+While e-commerce and D2C websites should be beautifully designed, they should also be straightforward in functionality, taking UI/UX best practices into account.

 We recommend building your website on Shopify.
 Your homepage should have a clean, high-res hero image and a clear, above-the-fold call to action (CTA) to guide visitors to your products.
 Implement an email capture popup and subscription form in your footer to capitalize on website visitors who are interested in your content, product updates, discounts and other news.

 Make sure navigation flow is simple and easy to follow, moving customers from homepage to checkout in as few steps as possible.